sabhanson/MERN-BP/README.md

 - [ ] work on typeDefs and resolvers, test in Apollo playground
 - [ ] start wireframing in React, basic page layout with your component library of choice

+# Goals for Day 3

+- [ ] Solidify queries/mutations/resolvers
+- [ ] Get React front end built with component library of choice
+- [ ] Prepare to have MVP built for Wednesday (day 4)

+# Goals for Day 4

+- [ ] MVP built
+- [ ] start planning presentation

 # Main Points to Remember

 - `React` front end